LuisLabMO/Blynk-Watering-System/README.md

 * **Watering time _(in seconds)_**: duration of the irrigation when activated.

 > *Please note that the water level sensor measures the distance between the top of the container and the surface of the water.
 So a higher number means a lower water level.

-Soil moisture and low water level threshold can be set using the Blynk app too.

 ## Make it Modular, Make it Smarter